-First-year entering students are invited to join the Heidelberg Honors Program if they (i) have ACT scores of 27 or SAT combined scores of 1280; and (ii) rank in the upper 10% of their high school graduating class or have a high school GPA of 3.5 (A=4.0).

-Students who do not meet these criteria on coming to Heidelberg may apply for admission to the Honors Program if they have earned a 3.5 GPA after 15 semester hours but prior to the completion of 56 semester hours.
+First-year entering students are invited to join the Heidelberg Honors Program if they (i) have ACT scores of 27 or SAT combined scores of 1260; and (ii)rank in the upper 10% of their high school graduating class or have a high school GPA of 3.5 (A=4.0).
+Students may appeal to their counselor if they are interested, but do not meet these requirements.
+OR Students who do not meet these criteria on coming to Heidelberg may apply for admission to the Honors Program if they have earned a 3.5 GPA after 15 semester hours but prior to the completion of 56 semester hours.